mk23/snmpy/README.md

     SNMPY-MIB::snmpyHbaseBalancerEnabled = STRING: "false"

 ### process_info ###
-The `process_info` plugin provides per-process information (open files, running threads, consumed memory) on the running system.
+The `process_info` module provides per-process information (open files, running threads, consumed memory) on the running system.
 It does not need any extra configuration other than module name and refresh period:

 ```yaml
 module: process_info